-(1) The mail, telegrams and other consignments addressed to or sent by the suspect or the accused, which are found with a company or persons engaged in postal and telecommunication activities, may temporarily be seized.

-(2) The consignments from Paragraph 1 of this Article may temporarily be seized if the circumstances clearly indicate that they may serve as evidence in the proceedings.

-(3) A seizure warrant for temporary seizure of objects referred to in Paragraph 1 of this Article shall be issued by the Court, upon a motion by the Prosecutor.

-(4) A warrant for temporary seizure of objects may also be issued by the Prosecutor, should a delay pose a risk.
-The preliminary proceedings judge shall decide on its confirmation within 72 hours following the temporary seizure.

-(5) If the warrant is not confirmed pursuant to Paragraph 4 of this Article, the seized objects may not be used as evidence in the criminal proceedings.

-(6) The measures undertaken as provided under this Article shall not apply to the letters, telegrams and other mail exchanged between the suspect or the accused and his defense attorney.

-(7) The seizure warrant referred to in Paragraph 3 of this Article shall include: information on the suspect or the accused subject to the warrant, the manner of execution of the warrant and duration of the measure, and the company that will execute the imposed measure.
-The measures taken may not last longer than three (3) months, but for an important reason, the pre-trial judge may extend the measures for three (3) additional months.
-The measures taken shall, however, be terminated as soon as the reasons for taking them cease to exist.

-(8) If the proceedings allow for that, the suspect or the accused subject to the measures referred to in Paragraph 1 shall be informed of those measures.
+- (1) Seizure may be performed with respect to the mail and telegrams that are addressed to or sent by the suspect or the accused and that are found with a company or persons engaged in postal and telecommunication activities. - (2) The seizure may also be performed with respect to the mail and telegrams referred to in Paragraph 1 of this Article when it can reasonably be expected that they shall serve as evidence in the proceedings. - (3) A seizure warrant for the temporary seizure of objects referred to in Paragraph 1 of this Article shall be issued by the preliminary proceedings judge on the motion of the Prosecutor. - (4) A warrant for the temporary seizure of objects may also be issued by the Prosecutor, should a delay pose a risk.
+The preliminary proceedings judge shall decide on its confirmation within 72 hours following the seizure. - (5) If the warrant fails to be confirmed pursuant to the provision of the Paragraph 4 of this Article, the seized objects may not be used as evidence in the proceedings. - (6) The measures undertaken as provided under this Article shall not apply to the mail exchanged between the suspect or the accused and his or her defense attorney. - (7) A seizure warrant referred to in Paragraph 3 of this Article shall include: information on the suspect or the accused whom the warrant concerns, the manner of execution of the warrant and the duration of the measure, and the company that will execute the measure imposed.
+The measures taken may not last longer than three (3) months, but for an important reason, the preliminary proceedings judge may extend the measures for three (3) additional months.
+The measures taken shall, however, be terminated as soon as the reasons for taking them cease to exist. - (8) If the interests of the proceedings permit, the suspect or the accused who is the subject of the measures referred to in Paragraph 1 shall be informed of those measures taken.

-(9) Delivered mail shall be opened by the Prosecutor in the presence of two witnesses.
-In opening the mail, care shall be taken not to break the seal and the envelope and the address shall be kept.
-A record shall be made regarding the opening.

-(10) The content of the mail or a part thereof, as applicable, shall be communicated to the suspect or the accused or the recipient, and the mail or a part of thereof shall be handed over to that person, unless the Prosecutor, exceptionally, considers the transfer to be detrimental to the success of the criminal proceedings.
+- (9) Mail delivered shall be opened by the Prosecutor in the presence of two witnesses.
+In opening the mail, care shall be taken not to break the seal and the packaging and the address shall be kept.
+A record shall be made regarding the opening. - (10) The content of a part of the mail or the mail, as applicable, shall be communicated to the suspect or the accused or the recipient, and a part of the mail or the mail shall be handed over to that person, unless the Prosecutor, exceptionally, considers the transfer to be detrimental to the success of the criminal proceedings.
 If the suspect or the accused is absent, his family members shall be notified of the mail delivery.
 If the suspect or the accused does not request the delivery of the mail thereafter, the mail shall be returned to the sender.